Sunday River Ski & Snowboard Club

 COMMITTEES

 Committees, necessary to the programs and activities of the Corporation, established by these Bylaws or as deemed necessary or desirable by the President, Board of Directors, or members, shall be appointed by the President.
-The selection of such committees
+The selection of such committees and chairpersons shall be announced to the membership.

 1. Standing Committees:

-B. Fundraising Committee shall be responsible for all fund-raisers.
+• A. Fundraising Committee shall be responsible for all fund-raisers.

-Each Committee shall meet at least once before every meeting of the Board of Directors.
+To the extent that Committee(s) convene (as detailed above), each Committee shall meet at least once before every meeting of the Board of Directors.

-Each Committee's directives, as recommended by the Board of Directors, shall be presented at the general meeting by the committee chairperson.
+Each Committee's directives, as recommended by the Board of Directors, shall be presented at the general meeting by the Committee chairperson.

 ARTICLE VII